TheShepherdJournal/TSJ-06112017/Community/2017-06-10-Shepherd-Community-Farm-to-Table-Dinner-planned-for-August-10.md

 published: true
 ---

+# Shepherd Community Farm to Table Dinner planned for August 10

 ![farm to table](../public/farmtotable.png)

 Tickets for the First Annual Shepherd Community Farm to Table event will go on sale June 16 and cost $25.
 Tickets can be purchased from Mitchell's Gourmet Deli & Market in Shepherd, or from one of the following Shepherd Community Farm to Table volunteers: